quickhatch/quickhatch-autotools/README.md

 ## Auxiliary Build Tools

-See source code for macro usage instructions.
+See source code for usage instructions.

 * [git-rpm-version-gen][5]